caderek/arrows/packages/multimethod/README.md

 #### Automatic currying

 Multimethods work with all generic `curry` functions.
-Currying is based on the length of the dispatch function, so you should provide an explicit dispatch (default dispatch is a variadic function, so it's length is `0`).
+Currying is based on the length of the dispatch function, so you should provide an explicit dispatch (default dispatch is a variadic function, so its length is `0`).

 Example: